conorpp/conorpp.github.com/_posts/2017-10-08-u2f-zero-year-in-review.md

 ![](/assets/images/u2f-zero-2/2016_sales.png)

-For the first month, the time between the Amazon shipment and the post, there was almost no sales.
+For the first month, the time between the Amazon shipment and the blog post, there were almost no sales.
 Then after the post, there was a spike of *207 sales* over the following week.
 Then it balanced out to about 6-7 units per day.
 And 4 months later, they sold out.